littlebee/daph-bot/README.md

 From your computer, copy the following directories with files to the PI user's home directory.
 See, for example, `scripts/upload.sh`

-Be sure to copy the following directories:
+Be sure to copy all of the following directories:

 - data/
 - lib/
 - media/
 - scripts/

-When you log into your PI as pi@yourraspberry.local you should see these directories using the ls command
+When you log into your PI as pi@yourraspberry.local you should see these directories using the `ls` command.
+It should look like:

 ```
-ls
+pi@trainerbot:~ $ ls
+data  lib  logs  media  Raspberry-Pi-Installer-Scripts  raspi-blinka.py  rpi-vision  scripts  seeed-voicecard
 ```

 ## But how does it work??